Aravindakrishnan/Design_Patterns/facadepattern/readme.md

 Object.entries(params) will makes params as Array encloses the object / json [{userId : 1}]

-Then High Order Function MAP return the Array of key and value
+Then High Order Function MAP return the Array of key and value as `param`

 Example `[key , value]` => we have to form this structure